 Born in Hart County, Georgia in 1938 to T.H. and Viola Winn Kay, Terry Kay was raised in Royston, Georgia.
-There, he was educated in the public schools and played football for his Royston High School.
+He was educated in the public schools and played football for his Royston High School.
 After high school, Kay graduated from West Georgia Junior College and LaGrange College with a degree in Social Science and extensive study in the theatre arts.
 In August 1959, Kay married Tommie Duncan.
-After college, Terry Kay held a variety of jobs in journalism and public relations: columnist for the Dekalb-Decatur News , sports writer and film and theatre critic for the Atlanta Journal, creative director of Pace Corp., account executive of the public relations firm Walburn & Associates, and public information manager and external affairs representative for the Oglethorpe Power Corp.
-Terry Kay and his wife now reside in Athens, Georgia; they have four children and four grandchildren.
+After college Kay held a variety of journalism/public relations jobs: columnist for the Dekalb-Decatur News , sports writer and film/theatre critic for the Atlanta Journal, creative director of Pace Corp., account executive of the public relations firm Walburn & Associates, and public information manager and external affairs representative for the Oglethorpe Power Corp.

 Kay's next two novels, After Eli (1981) and Dark Thirty (1984) were darker in tone than The Year the Lights Came On and also set in the rural South.
 Though both explored themes of violence, After Eli has been described as a darkly disturbing ghost story and, according to the New Georgia Encyclopedia, is a "drama of unfolding terror and psychological horror."
 Dark Thirty, set in Appalachia, explored the themes of justice and vengeance.

 Terry Kay's most celebrated work is To Dance with the White Dog, which was published in 1990.
 To Dance with the White Dog is described thusly in the New Georgia Encyclopedia :